138 Famous Warren Buffett Quotes. Money & Investing Explained

 “When we say “earned,” moreover, we are describing what remains after all income taxes, interest payments, managerial compensation (whether cash or stock-based), restructuring expenses, depreciation, amortization, and home-office overhead.”

-Buffett is here discussing real earnings or after-tax profits as opposed to the earnings often referenced in the stock market, such as accounting jargon like pre-tax earnings EBITDA (before interest, tax, depreciation, and amortization) etc.
+Buffett discusses real earnings or after-tax profits instead of those often referenced in the stock market, such as accounting jargon like pre-tax earnings EBITDA (before interest, tax, depreciation, and amortization), etc.

 “Despite our recent additions to marketable equities, the most valuable grove in Berkshire’s forest remains the many dozens of non-insurance businesses that Berkshire controls (usually with 100% ownership and never with less than 80%).
 Those subsidiaries earned $16.8 billion last year.” – Clarification: this quote comes from Buffett’s 23 February 2019 Letter to Berkshire Hathaway Stockholders.